nnaemek2/nnaemek2/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nnaemek2&layout=compact)

 © 2024, All Rights Reserved by I & P CORP LTD. Registered in England No. 15953458.
 P & A CORP LTD. Registered in England No. 15319026.
-Confirmation Statement, I & P CORP LTD and P & A CORP LTD are authorised to act as agent for each other.
+TWINSTAR BY P&A CORE FOUNDATION, LLC LIMITED, Registered in Ireland No. 5181387.
+Confirmation Statement: I & P CORP LTD, P & A CORP LTD, and TWINSTAR BY P&A CORE FOUNDATION, LLC LIMITED are authorised to act as agents for each other.